DavidWaumsley/NoScriptShow/content/blog/2025/learn15.md

 An example of a 3 column testimonial can be found on our [intrinsic framework](https://intrinsicframework.here24.co/testimonials/).

-The details and summary used on the band website demo combines the RAM technique [shown here](https://intrinsicframework.here24.co/maximum-column-grid/) with the diclosure widget example [shown here](https://intrinsicframework.here24.co/disclosure-widget/).
+The details and summary used on the band website demo combines the RAM technique [shown here](https://intrinsicframework.here24.co/maximum-column-grid/) with the disclosure widget example [shown here](https://intrinsicframework.here24.co/disclosure-widget/).

 ## Pull Quotes